Top 5 Importing Mistakes in South Africa – SSS

 Once you accept the quote, SSS purchases the item directly from the US store.
 We pay in USD using our own accounts, so you do not need a US credit card or a foreign exchange allocation.

-Step 4: Courier shipping to South Africa
+Step 4: courier shipping to South Africa

 The item ships from the US to South Africa via international courier (not postal service).
 You get a tracking number and can follow your parcel at every stage.

-Step 5: Customs clearance
+Step 5: customs clearance

 SSS handles the SARS customs declaration, pays the duties and VAT on your behalf, and clears the shipment.
 You do not need to visit a customs office or fill out any forms.